Parallel OctoMapping: A Scalable Framework for Enhanced Path Planning in Autonomous Navigation: Preliminaries

 To ensure correctness during concurrent updates, we employ the compare-and-swap (CAS) instruction, an atomic primitive supported by most modern multiprocessor architectures.
-CAS atomically compares a memory location with an expected value and, only if they match, updates it to a new value. \yihui{For per-voxel updates that can be encoded in a single atomic variable, we apply CAS in a retry loop.
-Each successful CAS atomically commits the new per-voxel state, preventing lost updates under contention.}
+CAS atomically compares the value at a memory location with an expected value and, only if they match, updates it to a new value.
+During parallel octree construction, when multiple threads concurrently attempt to create the same child node, each thread allocates a candidate node and uses CAS to atomically update the corresponding child pointer from null to that node.
+If the CAS fails, the thread discards the candidate node and proceeds with the child that has already been created by another thread.
+Each successful CAS thus ensures that only one thread initializes a given child pointer, preventing duplicate node creation under contention.
+Compared with the mutex-based locking used in OctoMap, this CAS-based design enables fine-grained child-node creation, reducing lock contention, thread blocking, and context-switch overhead, thereby improving the parallel throughput and scalability of hierarchical octree updates.